Graduate Student Ambassadors

 - Geography & Earth Sciences

-I am a 2nd year Master of Science student in biology.
+I am a 4th year PhD student in Biology.
 My research investigates the impact of obesity on the heart using Drosophila melanogaster, or the fruit fly, as a model.
 It’s a bit whacky but the fruit fly is a great organism for lots of different experiments, including ones looking at the heart!
-I am particularly interested in the changes to the protein matrix around the heart and how they impair its contractility.
-I use a variety of tests to assess heart function, and have been able to collaborate with researchers in engineering both at McMaster and the University of Toronto.
+I am particularly interested in the changes to the protein matrix around the heart and how they impair its ability to function appropriately.
+I use a variety of techniques in my research, including several types of microscopy.

 Hey there!
 I’m a PhD student in Earth Sciences and Astrobiology.
 My research involves using an interdisciplinary approach to help answer fundamental questions regarding the search for life in space, and the origin of life here on Earth.
 By detecting and characterizing microorganisms living at the very limits of terrestrial life as we know it, we can better understand where and how organisms might live on other planets such as Mars, or moons such as Titan.
 Additionally, I am involved in analyzing meteorites for biologically-relevant molecules and determining how this may have contributed to the abiogenic origin of life on Earth some 4 billion years ago.
 In my spare time I enjoy bird watching, table-top RPGs, video games, and painting.

 I am a Jamaican-Canadian hailing from Mississauga, Ontario.
-I came to McMaster as an undergraduate and completed my Bachelors degree in Chemistry.
-Having decided to remain in the department, I am currently doing my Master’s in the lab of Dr. David Emslie.
-My research in organometallic / coordination chemistry focuses on the synthesis and study of new actinide (uranium and thorium) complexes and their bonding with soft-donor ligands to further decipher covalent metal-ligand relationships in the f-block.
-By advancing our understanding of these relatively unstudied interactions, we can exploit their chemistry for the separation and reprocessing of nuclear waste products.
+I came to McMaster as an undergraduate and completed my bachelor's degree in Chemistry.
+I am now a PhD candidate in the lab of Prof. David Emslie.
+My research in organometallic/coordination chemistry focuses on the synthesis and study of new actinide complexes bearing soft-donor ligands to gain insight into metal-ligand interactions and covalency in the f-block.
+By advancing our understanding of these relatively understudied interactions, we can exploit their chemistry for the separation and reprocessing of nuclear waste products.
+Outside of the lab I enjoy playing squash and softball in the summers in addition to hanging out with friends and peers.

 I am a PhD student in the Department of Kinesiology at McMaster University, with a prior MSc degree from Queen's University.
 I previously studied the impact of acute hyperglycemia on vascular function in healthy men and women, across the menstrual cycle.
 My present PhD research focuses on the short- and long-term impact of hormonal contraceptives on cardiovascular and metabolic indicators in women.